temuller/hostphot/docs/further_information/photometry.rst

   :math:`ZP_{\text{eff}} = MAGZPT - extinction`

   and is stored in the ``MAGZP`` to follow HostPhot convention.
-In addition, the flux needs to be rescaled by the exposure time, in the same way as for the PS1 images.
+In addition, the flux is rescaled by the exposure time, in the same way as for the PS1 images.

 * **Error Propagation**